-Coffee shop craze fuels smaller chains
+Local coffee shops holding their own against Starbucks, Dunkin’ Donuts, report says - amNewYork

 A few dozen people rallied this month in front of a scaffold-covered corner of St. Marks Place and Avenue A, where a Starbucks is slated to open.
 They claimed the Seattle-based company and other incoming chain stores will disrupt the East Village’s culture and further erode its status as a hub of independent shops.

-“It is a shame that it’s right on St. Marks, which used to be like the big middle finger to the whole capitalized, corporate world,” said James Armata, general manager of Mud, a nearby coffee shop, who has no qualms about growth among local competitors.
-“They have a different idea, a different vision. ...
-It’s not like a massive, homogenous, gray space that you can get anywhere — literally anywhere.”
+“It is a shame that it’s right on St. Marks, which used to be like the big middle finger to the whole capitalized, corporate world,” said James Armata, general manager nearby coffee shop of Mud, who has no qualms about growth among local competitors.
+“They have a different idea, a different vision. … It’s not like a massive, homogenous, gray space that you can get anywhere – literally anywhere.”

+Starbucks said in a statement that it was proud to bring a new store to what it called the Lower East Village, which it said would be designed to reflect the uniqueness of the neighborhood.

 New Yorkers ordering coffee at Starbucks near Union Square said they thought chains succeeded because their many locations offer easy access and a standard menu.